padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/error_handling_and_logging.md

 | **7.2.2**  | 2          | 285 | Verify that all access control decisions can be logged and all failed decisions are logged.
 This should include requests with relevant metadata needed for security investigations. | Not Valid |

 ### Analysis
-* **7.2.1** and **7.2.2** : While logging authentication and access control decisions is important for auditing and security analysis, it may not be necessary for a simple e-commerce application with fewer authentication mechanisms and access control requirements.
+* **7.2.1** and **7.2.2** : While logging authentication and access control decisions is important for auditing and security analysis, it may not be necessary for our simple e-commerce application with fewer authentication mechanisms and access control requirements.

 ## 3 - Log Protection
 | #          | ASVS Level | CWE | Verification Requirement | Valid |